-This allows you to feel empowered and in control, which is a nice feeling, particularly as it avoids the stress of uncertainty.
-You seem to enjoy making plans and implementing them, and derive a sense of fulfillment and satisfaction when you achieve the goals you set for yourself.
+This idea gives you feelings of empowerment and control, which are nice feelings, particularly as they avoid the stress of uncertainty.
+Sometimes you feel more alive when making plans and implementing them, and derive a sense of fulfillment and satisfaction when you achieve goals you set for yourself.